cbaragao/InclusivePBI/README.md

 # InclusivePBI
-A repo consolidating 508 best practices for Power BI
+A repo consolidating 508 best practices for Power BI and ways to deal with color.